Specialised Foundation Progamme Allocation Process

 If you are offered a programme, you are given 48 hours to accept or decline.

-If you decline the offer, you are taken out of the AFP process and you will continue with your Foundation Programme application only.
+If you decline the offer, you are taken out of the SFP process, and you will continue with your Foundation Programme application only.

-You can withdraw from the AFP process at any time.
-However, if you accept an academic post and then withdraw from that post you are then excluded out of the allocation process for AFP and FP.
+You can withdraw from the SFP process at any time.
+However, if you accept an SFP post and then withdraw from that post, you are then excluded out of the allocation process for SFP and FP.
 You will have to reapply the following year.

 As you can apply to two AUoAs, if you accept one post, your other post will automatically be declined.
 For example, if you apply to North West and YHFS and accept the North West post, your YHFS will be declined.